JoaoRodrigues/sc-teaching/intermediate-python-2020/Intermediate_Python_Workshop.md

 ## Conclusion

 We're done!
 In ~270 lines of code we have a route planner that we can actually use to plan road trips.
-Throughout this 'journey', we used 6 standard library modules, learned about context managers, `try/except` blocks, f-strings, `else` statements in for-loops, and the `yield` keyword.
+Throughout this 'journey', we used 6 standard library modules, learned about context managers, `try/except` blocks, f-strings, `else` statements in for-loops, `filter` and `lambda` functions.
 These are all constructs that are fairly common in Python scripts.
-In addition, we dipped our feet in object-oriented programming, although we said we wouldn't, through dataclasses.

 We understand that this is a lot to take in, and we do not expect you to leave here mastering every topic we just covered.
 We hope, however, that you are not afraid of diving into the online documentation next time you have to write a script and looking for and trying out new features that are included with your Python installation.